Britain's FTSE lags euro zone, pulled down by BHP and Aberdeen

 BHP Billiton and Aberdeen Asset Management.

-The FTSE 100 is up 0.1 percent in November, and was just
+The FTSE 100 was up just 0.2 percent in November, and was

-about set for a second straight month of gains.
-The Euro STOXX
+set for a second straight month of gains.
+The Euro STOXX 50

 The euro was under pressure ahead of the European Central